UCL-EPSRC-DTP/2026-27-project-catalogue/themes/circular-economy.md

 Information about Circular Economy can be found on [EPSRC’s website](https://www.ukri.org/what-we-offer/browse-our-areas-of-investment-and-support/circular-economy-theme/)

+**AVAILABLE IN ROUND 2 (HOME CANDIDATES ONLY)** [2531bd1688](../projects/2531bd1688.md) Reducing E-waste by using artificial intelligence to develop repair diagnostic tools to increase lifespan of appliances.

 [2531bd1615](../projects/2531bd1615.md) Bio-surfactant upgrading using continuous adsorption within a techno-economic framewor

-[2531bd1688](../projects/2531bd1688.md) Reducing E-waste by using artificial intelligence to develop repair diagnostic tools to increase lifespan of appliances.